survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 T> Source maps are disabled by default.
 You can enable them through the `sourceMap` flag.
 You should check **terser-webpack-plugin** documentation for further options.

-T> To adjust Terser, attach `terserOptions` with the related options to the plugin.
+T> To adjust Terser behavior, attach `terserOptions` with the related options to the plugin.

-{pagebreak}

 ## Minifying JavaScript with Closure Compiler